 (Replace this section with the contents of your clipboard)

-After pasting the secret keys into your file, check to make sure that everything is ok, then resave and close the wp-config.php file …
+After pasting the salt keys into your file, check to make sure that everything is ok, then resave and close your wp-config.php file …

 (Unique keys and salts added)

 You have completed Step #3 of the WordPress manual installation process.
 Let’s now move on to Step #4 …